RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 in handy since most visualizations will want to color countries on-the-fly.

-Then make sure your changeColor() function works by calling the function on 4 different countries than those you have changed via CSS in your chosen continent when the page loads.
+Then make sure your changeColor() function works by calling the function on 4 countries (different than those you have changed via CSS) when the page loads.
 Make sure that these colors are different than those you have changed via CSS.

 ### Submit
-Submit your completed files in a folder titled SVG2 containing `svg2.html`, `svg2.css`, and `main2.js`.
-Don't forget to change the references in `svg2.html` to reflect the changed stylesheet and js file names!
+Submit your completed files in a folder titled SVG1 containing `svg1.html`, `svg1.css`, and `main1.js`.
+Don't forget to change the references in `svg1.html` to reflect the changed stylesheet and js file names!

 ## Problem 2: Analyze Geographical Data with SVG

 In Problem 2, you will extend Problem 1 by preparing a dataset of geographically indexed data in the JSON format and using this data set to create a color­encoded map of your continent.
-Create new files, svg3.html, svg3.css, and main3.js, based on your problem 2 solution.
+Create new files, svg2.html, svg2.css, and main2.js, based on your problem 2 solution.

 ### Acquire and prepare your data

 Prepare a dataset (your choice) of geographically indexed data.
-That is, you can choose any data set provided the data set points are indexed by country.
+That is, you can choose any data set provided that the data set points are indexed by country.
 Examples include world population by country, literacy rates by country, etc.
 Wikipedia has good examples like [List of Countries by Population] and [List of Countries and Dependencies by Population].